yuxxeun/jwaffle/README.md

 # README
-So, This is my personal repo, if you want to contribute please I would be very grateful.
+So this is my personal repo for doing schoolwork, if you want to contribute I would be very grateful.